timmcginley/41936/Project/index.md

 ### F01: GFA
 The total building should not exceed 10000m2.
 * No floor in building 308 can have a GFA greater than 2500m2.
-* No floor in building 304 can have a GFA greater than 2000m2.
-* No floor in building 115 can have a GFA greater than 1500m2.

 Balconies are permitted and they are not included in the GFA (gross floor area).